Walter Skocik: Club career

-Skocik played as a midfielder and had a ten-year spell at Austrian giants Rapid Wien from 1959 to 1969, winning 4 Championships and 3 Cups.
+Skocik played as a midfielder and had a ten-year spell at Austrian giants Rapid Wien from 1959 to 1969, winning 4 Austrian Football Bundesliga Championships and 3 Austrian Cups.
 He then played two seasons for SV Wattens and in the summer of 1971, the club merged with Wacker Innsbruck, also playing in Austrian first division, to form a single team called SpG Swarovski Wattens-Innsbruck (SSW Innsbruck) in order to focus the football power of Tyrol better.
 Over the next two years, Skocik added 2 Championships and 1 Cup in his honours as a footballer.
 Skocik also played for Fribourg in Switzerland and finished his career at Casino Bregenz in 1979.

 International career

 Skocik had 14 caps for the Austria national team between 1960 and 1967.